dwyl/learn-aws-lambda/examples/README.md

 # Example Lambda App: Notepad

-In this micro-tutorial we are going to build a little app that allows us to take notes and save them to Amazon S3 via an AWS Lambda Function (*available from AWS API Gateway*).
+In this tutorial we are going to build a little app that allows us to take notes and save them to Amazon DynamoDB via an AWS Lambda Function (*available from AWS API Gateway*).

 ### Pre-requisites